baguskokow/SearchArray/README.md

-This is mini project for result my study.
+This is mini project from result my study.
 I'm trying to develop a program to search array data.

 I will show an example of the output my program :